William Bassett (d. 1667)

 William Bassett (c.
-1590 - 1667) was an English artisan, a migrant to North America.
+1590 - 1667) was an English artisan and a colonial migrant to North America.

-Bassett came to Plymouth on the ship Fortune in November 1621, possibly as a single man, according to author Charles Banks.
+Bassett came to Plymouth Colony on board the ship Fortune in November 1621.
 During his long life he was involved in many colony governmental activities and business ventures, being one of the original members of the "Purchaser" investment group of 1626.
-In his later years he described himself as a blacksmith, but Banks indicates that in addition to being a worker in metals, he was also a gunsmith.
+In his later years he described himself as a blacksmith, but writer Charles Banks indicates that in addition to being a worker in metals, he was also a gunsmith.

-According to one author, in records of the time, his last name was apparently also spelled as "Basset", and he uses Basset for him in his book.
+According to historian Eugene Aubrey Stratton, in records of the time, his last name was also spelled as "Basset", and Stratton uses this spelling in his book about Plymouth Colony.
 Other historical records show his name spelled "Bassett".

-English origins
+Early life

-Nothing is known of his life in England, although he was believed to have been born in England sometime before 1600, and possibly as early as about 1590, since he was betrothed twice in Leiden in 1611.
+Little is known of his life in England, although he was believed to have been born in there sometime before 1600, and possibly as early as about 1590.
 He was a Pilgrim from St. Peter's parish, Sandwich, Kent.

-Life in Leiden

 At some point Bassett was a Leiden Separatist and was recorded there as a master mason from Sandwich, Kent.
-Although some historians disagree, most sources agree that William Bassett from Sandwich, Kent lived in Leiden in 1611 and was betrothed there to Mary Butler, and William Brewster, Roger Wilson, Anna Fuller, and Rose Lisle were to be witnesses, but Mary died before the marriage.
-He was then betrothed on July 29, 1611, to Margaret Oldham, with Edward Southworth, Roger Wilson, Elizabeth Neal, and Wybra Pontus as witnesses, with their marriage being August 13, 1611.
+Although some historians disagree, most sources agree that William Bassett was from Sandwich and lived in Leiden, Holland in 1611, where he was betrothed there to Mary Butler, with William Brewster, Roger Wilson, Anna Fuller, and Rose Lisle to be witnesses, but Mary died before the marriage.
+He was then betrothed on July 29, 1611, to Margaret Oldham; they were married August 13 of that year with Edward Southworth, Roger Wilson, Elizabeth Neal, and Wybra Pontus as witnesses.